 The Room

-Check-in was super friendly and we shimmied our way up the room in the amazing disco lift (and later took the karaeoke lift back down).
+Check-in was super friendly and we shimmied our way up the room in the amazing disco lift (and later took the karaoke lift back down).
 We were kindly upgraded to a spacious Sir Deluxe City View with views over the IJ – perfect for those glorious summer sunsets.

 The room’s stark concrete structure is given warmth with plush leather and fur textiles, padded window seats, mood lighting and the kind of Persian carpets you find in recording studios.